rahulunlimited/sqlserverdocker/README.md

 ```
 docker run -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=Sqlw1thD0ck3r' -p 1501:1433 --name sql1 -d rahulunlimited/sqlserver:2017-awauto
 ```
+The password Sqlw1thD0ck3r is a default password used to restore the database the first time the container is started.
+The password can be modified later.
+However, it is required the first time.
+> This is not required using the standard Microsoft images.

 Please note here -p is for Port.
 The code above maps TCP Port 1501 on the host environment to Port 1433 in the container.
 #### Use SSMS or Azure Data Studio to connect
 | Field | Value |